samturner3/Cisco-IP-Phone-Dial-from-Web/README.md

 # Cisco-IP-Phone-Dial-from-Web
-A tool to dial a number on your Cisco IP Phone from your browser
+A tool to dial a number on your Cisco IP Phone from your browser with authentication.

 1. webDial.html (IP ADDRESS, NUMBER TO DIAL) => push to dialPushCheck.php